Skyrmion Jellyfish in Driven Chiral Magnets: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Driving a chiral magnet with a weak spatially homogeneous, time oscillating magnetic field $\vb{B}_1(t)$ universally activates the translational mode(s) of the magnet.
-We have developed an analytical theory inspired by the Thiele equation which is able to precisely predict the resulting translational velocity for any magnetic texture.
-Within this approach the force causing the motion is quadratic in the amplitude of the driving field, $F_{\text{trans}}\propto B_1^2$, and consists of two components $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ and $\alpha\dot{\magvec}^{(1)}\cdot \nabla_i\magvec^{(1)}$.
-Physically, the first term represents the rate of change of the local momentum density of the magnons while the second term is a friction term, explicitly dependent on the Gilbert damping $\alpha$.
+Driving a chiral magnet with a weak spatially homogeneous, time-oscillating magnetic field $\vb{B}_1(t)$ universally activates the translational mode(s) of the magnet.
+We have developed an analytical theory inspired by the effective Thiele equation which is able to precisely predict the resulting translational velocity for any magnetic texture.
+Within this approach, the force causing the motion is quadratic in the amplitude of the driving field, $F_{\text{trans}}\propto B_1^2$, and consists of two components, $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ and $\alpha\dot{\magvec}^{(1)}\cdot \nabla_i\magvec^{(1)}$.
+Physically, the first term represents the rate of change of the local momentum density of the magnons while the second term is a friction term, explicitly proportional to the Gilbert damping $\alpha$.
 We showed that the $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ contribution vanishes from $\vb{F}_{\text{trans}}$ for a driven skyrmion, and in fact generally for any driven localised topological magnetic texture embedded in a ferromagnet.
-The same term also vanishes for the driven helical and conical magnets studied in \cite{del2021archimedean}.
-Helical and conical magnets are a bulk texture rather than a localised one, and $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ vanishes there for a different reason, namely the preservation of translational symmetry in the directions perpendicular to the helical pitch $\vb{q}$ in the driven texture.
-We might however expect that in a bulk system with less symmetry, such as a skyrmion lattice, the $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ term would generally survive.
-In this case we would expect $F_{\text{trans}}$ to be independent of $\alpha$ in the limit of low damping at all driving frequencies.
+For driven bulk systems, $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ is generally expected to contribute, but might also vanish for other reasons.
+For example, it does vanish in the driven helical and conical magnets studied in \cite{del2021archimedean}, but only because of the preservation of translational symmetry in the directions perpendicular to the helical pitch $\vb{q}$.
+In a bulk system with less symmetry, such as a skyrmion lattice, we would generally expect the $\magvecunit^{(0)}\cdot(\dot{\magvec}^{(1)}\cross \nabla_i\magvec^{(1)})$ to survive.
+In this case, we would expect $F_{\text{trans}}$ to be independent of $\alpha$ in the limit of low damping at all driving frequencies.